When you see or hear of something that just isn’t right… you have a choice as to what you are going to do about it.

 Yes… you are the employer and you can make any decision that you want.
 But when your decisions begin to strip away the very humanity of the people who work on your behalf and continue to negatively transform the values of the communities on which you depend for your business… you need to realize that not all good decisions are about the all-mighty dollar or the bottom-line.

 Good decisions also take into consideration the people… the individuals… the human beings who work for you.
 Good decisions also take into account the future implications of your decisions and what they are doing to our communities.
 Businesses have an obligation to be good corporate citizens… and every business that continues to impose it’s corporate strategy and their desire to prioritize profits over people, families, and communities is not a good corporate citizen.
 And that is why I despise what you are doing.

 Once you take a step into opening your stores on Thanksgiving… you have set a precedent that will only cause others to follow suit.
-It will become the new norm by which we live and operate.
+A couple of stores last year… even more this year.
+It is becoming the new norm by which we live and operate.
 The infringement on everything we hold dear to us as a society will continue to waste away and vanish because of your greed.

 And before we know it… Thanksgiving will become just another day when families are torn apart while rushing out to the next ‘Beat the Rush’ sale… only to stand in line eating a McCheeseburger behind their carts piled high with over-commercialized garbage that they will donate to Goodwill next month.
 And it will be at the cost of your employees simply wishing (and deserving) a day to sit around the table with family, telling stories, and thanking God for another year.
 It will be at the cost of our communities losing a day, even if it is just one day, to take a breath together and reflect on our blessings and how thankful we are to be alive and to have each other.